 Some members believe once the Cold Weather Rule is in effect, electric bills can be ignored and the cooperative will not disconnect service––this is not true.
 The cooperative can and will disconnect for non-payment if certain criteria are not met.
 Victory Electric reserves the right to disconnect between 8 a.m. and 5 p.m., Monday through Friday when the temperature is at or above 35 degrees Fahrenheit.
 In no event during cold weather rule will the cooperative disconnect a service if the temperature is forecasted by the local National Weather Service to fall below 35 degrees Fahrenheit within 24-hours following the time of disconnection.

 The Cold Weather Rule does not apply to PowerMyWay accounts.
-If the account balance is $0.01 or below during inclement weather, the account with be disconnected regardless of Cold Weather Rule.
+If the account balance is $0.01 or below during inclement weather, the account will be disconnected regardless of Cold Weather Rule.

 Cold Weather Rule payment arrangements are only available from Nov 15 to March 15, for a maximum of 11 months, and end no later than October’s bill due date.
 When a member initially establishes a Cold Weather Rule payment arrangement, a payment is required for 1/6 of total amount owed.
 The remaining balance is divided into the remainder of installment months available.
 As the Cold Weather Rule period progresses, the number of installment months available for a member to spread out the outstanding balance with payment arrangement decreases.